JXkhoo/JXkhoo/README.md

 - 🌱 I’m currently student of data engineering of Universiti Teknologi Malaysia (UTM).
 - 📫 You may reach me via this Github platform by leaving any comments under my works.

  That's all from me!
-And let's explore the beautify of programming together!
+And let's explore the beauty of programming together!